jithingithub99/Alerts/README.md

 #### 7) User Cluster API Client disconnects #####

 This issue could be caused by:
-1. high number of restarts of the API server of the cluster nl2x8h2mpf , seams to less "reserved" cpu / memory. we can increase cluster component resource limits for this cluster
+1. high number of restarts of the API server of the cluster, sees to less "reserved" cpu / memory. we can increase cluster component resource limits for this cluster

 2. The nodeport-proxy envoy has no resource limits set (is kind of the ingress for all api server calls), this potential